HaleyPifher/data-finalproject.-not-aligned-/notebook-log.md

 uses posterior probability of the ith phylogenetic tree (τi ) conditional on an alignment of DNA sequences (X) can be calculated using Bayes theorem approximates the posterior probabilities of trees
 ### User Choice
-specify priors, assumptions of subsitution model, and outgroup I chose to not specify an outgroup as with maximum liklihood it also did not make sense, the taxa are all very similar on a timescale/interms of genome. *(4/13) will come back and specify specific priors when I run again, first used the original commands* use Emacs not text edit (on mac text edit adds random lines of unrelated text that Mr.Bayes can't read and returns an error)
+specify priors (beta(10,10) for kappa), assumptions of subsitution model, and outgroup I chose to not specify an outgroup as with maximum liklihood it also did not make sense, the taxa are all very similar on a timescale/interms of genome. used Emacs not text edit (on mac text edit adds random lines of unrelated text that Mr.Bayes can't read and returns an error)
 ### Refrences
 https://academic.oup.com/bioinformatics/article/17/8/754/235132?login=false